EithonNetwork/EithonFixes/README.md

 ## Release history

+### 1.9 (2015-07-25)

+* NEW: CoolDown for commands can now specify how many incidents that are allowed during the cooldown period.

 ### 1.8.1 (2015-07-24)

 * CHANGE: If a command starts with * it will be executed with the user in Op mode.